This information will help you understand what lymphedema is and your risk for developing it.

 Understanding Your Risk of Developing Lymphedema

-Most people will not develop lymphedema, but some will.
-It’s difficult to determine the risk of developing lymphedema because:
+Most people don’t develop lymphedema after surgery, but some do.
+It’s hard to know a person’s risk of developing lymphedema because:

-- There is no standard test for diagnosing lymphedema.
+- There’s no standard test for diagnosing lymphedema.

-- Disruption of lymph nodes affects people differently.
+- Removing or injuring lymph nodes affects people differently.

 - Lymphedema can develop soon after surgery, or it can develop years later.

 - Current cases of lymphedema can be caused by older treatment methods.

-- During an axillary lymph node dissection, more lymph nodes are removed from the armpit.
-This is done to remove additional lymph nodes that may have cancer.
-With axillary lymph node dissection, studies show the risk of developing lymphedema is higher than with a sentinel node biopsy.
+During an axillary lymph node dissection, more than a few lymph nodes are removed from your armpit.
+This is done to remove additional lymph nodes that may have cancer cells.
+The risk of developing lymphedema after an axillary lymph node dissection is higher than it is after a sentinel node biopsy.
+About 15 to 25 out of every 100 people who have an axillary lymph node dissection may develop lymphedema.